Back to Ratings

 Web Site http://www.horizonorganic.com/

-Although the corporation purchases at least half its milk from hundreds of family-scale farmers (they lump together the large factory farms with these traditional family farms, there is no clear-cut way for us to determine the percentage).
-There is no reason to believe these smaller organic dairy farms are not conducting their business just as ethically as farmers shipping to other labels.
-In a series of meetings with Dean officers and staff, we presented an option for disinvestment in their factory farms and an ambitious alternative proposal to fund transition and start-up of more organic family farms to fill their needs.
-Thus far, they have rejected this alternative.
-The corporation did not respond to either of two letters requesting their participation in the study and Horizon's corporate vice-president also declined another invitiation to participate in the survey during a private meeting with Cornucopia staff.
+The corporation purchases at least half its milk from hundreds of family-scale farmers (they lump together the large factory farms with these traditional family farms; there is no clear-cut way for us to determine the exact percentage), and there is no reason to believe these smaller organic dairy farms are not conducting their business just as ethically as farmers shipping to other labels.

 Criteria Points Comments